HuxleyIsMe/promises/README.md

 We can add as we go that will constantly keep the flow going. right now the bottle neck in speed is communicating the results back to a central place. also i think we can make this more developer friendly in terms of its use i.e.:

 it might be nice to return a promise constructor i.e. pablo.get(url, {json, onPrefetch: voidFunction, onCallback: onEnd})

+The results....

+### results....

+When testing against the PokeAPI i created a version of fetching using our runner pattern as well as a traditional method of creating all of our promises and running them all in promise.allSettled.
+Unfortunantly both are delivering similiar speeds, there appears to be no clear winner in which one performs best.
+Perhaps if more data is added our runner can be more effective...

+We will need to work out different scenarios to work it out....

+The biggest culprit is that... word on the street is tht chrome throttles us to have only 6 outbound requests at once, kind or reducing the effectivness of our runner...
+So we may have to try this on the BE as opposed to the FE.